2004 Pennsylvania State Treasurer election

 The Pennsylvania State Treasurer election was held on November 2, 2004.
+Incumbent state treasurer Barbara Hafer switched her party affiliation from Republican to Democratic in 2003.
+Hafer was term limited and could not run for a third consecutive term in office.
 Necessary primary elections took place on April 27, 2004.
 Bob Casey Jr. who was term-limited in his position as Auditor General, successfully earned the Democratic nomination for Treasurer, running unopposed in the primary.
 He won the general election by a comfortable margin.
 The Republicans had difficulty recruiting a top-tier candidate, and Jean Craige Pepper, an Erie financial executive, was the only Republican who filed.